getfem/getfem/doc/sphinx/source/userdoc/rmesh.rst

    \int_e |\hspace{0.01em}[\hspace{-0.12em}[
    \partial_n u ]\hspace{-0.12em}]\hspace{0.01em}|^2 d \Gamma,

 where :math:`[\hspace{-0.12em}[\partial_n u]\hspace{-0.12em}]` is the jump of the normal derivative.
 Then, the error estimate for a given element is the sum of the computed quantities on each internal face multiplied by the element diameter.
 This basic error estimate can be taken as a model for more elaborated ones.
-It uses the high-level generic assembly and the ``neighbour_elt`` interpolate transformation (see :ref:`ud-gasm-high-inter-elt-disc`).
+It uses the high-level generic assembly and the ``neighbor_element`` interpolate transformation (see :ref:`ud-gasm-high-inter-elt-disc`).